 Newer Audio Interfaces will typically have a USB-C port.
 Android phones usually have a USB-C port, and Apple products, like the iPad, will have a lightning port.

-An Audio Interface will usually come with a USB cord, but the ports on the cord vary.
-Some have USB-C connectors on both ends, while others have the big square USB-A ports on one end intended to connect to a computer.
+An Audio Interface usually comes with a USB cord, but the ports on the cord vary.
+Some have USB-C connectors on both ends, while others have the big square USB-A ports on one end intended for connecting to a computer.

-To sum up the problem, you may not be able to connect to your phone or tablet to the audio interface when using the USB cable that it came with.
+To summarize the problem, you may not be able to connect to your phone or tablet to the audio interface when using the USB cable it came with.

 To connect the audio interface to your smartphone, you will need to use an adapter to convert between USB sockets and ends to fit your mobile devices’ ports.
 Fortunately, these are basic converters that are easy to use and easy to find on Amazon.